steffest/BassoonTracker/readme.md

 It needs a modern browser that support WebAudio, it works best in Chrome.

 Features
-- load, play and edit Protracker compatible module files
+- load, play, edit and save Protracker compatible module files
 - most audio effects are supported (but probably not 100% accurate)
   - Frequency slides (Effect 1, 2, 3 and 5)
   - Sample offets (Effect 9)